Edge detection with trigonometric polynomial shearlets: Introduction

 \section{Introduction}

 In many applications in signal or image processing great importance is attached to precise information about the location and order of singularities of signals.
 In one dimension this corresponds to functions which are smooth apart from pointwise singularities.
-Many authors discussed this problem when Fourier coefficients of a periodic function are given, see e.g. \cite{batenkov:fourier,eckhoff:detection,gelb:detection,mhaskar:detection,shi:determination,tadmor:filters}.
+Many authors discussed this problem when the Fourier coefficients of a periodic function are given, see e.g. \cite{batenkov:fourier,eckhoff:detection,gelb:detection,mhaskar:detection,shi:determination,tadmor:filters}.

 Because of their localization properties in the time and frequency domain, wavelet expansions provide a powerful tool for detecting and analyzing point discontinuities in one or more dimensions \cite{jaffard:pointwise,mallat:detection}.
 The reason is that only very few wavelet coefficients of translates near the location of the singularity are large in magnitude, while all other wavelet coefficients corresponding to translates which are further away from the point discontinuity decay rapidly.
-A framework for univariate periodic wavelets was investigated by several authors \cite{koh:uni_periodic_wavelets,narcowich:uni_periodic_wavelets,plonka:uni_periodic_wavelets, prestin:uni_periodic_wavelets} and some of these constructions were successfully used for the detection of pointwise singularities of periodic functions \cite{mhaskar:detection}.
+A framework for univariate periodic wavelets was investigated by several authors \cite{koh:uni_periodic_wavelets,narcowich:uni_periodic_wavelets,plonka:uni_periodic_wavelets,prestin:uni_periodic_wavelets} and some of these constructions were successfully used for the detection of pointwise singularities of periodic functions \cite{mhaskar:detection}.

 In two dimensions the situation is more complex since not only point singularities can occur but also discontinuities along curves.
-To deal with these types of singularities, along with many other constructions, the theory of shearlets was developed \cite{dahlke:space,guo:construction,kutyniok:book}.
-It turned out that continuous shearlets provide a suitable tool to precisely describe different types of discontinuities along curves with asymptotic estimates.
-The results were shown for continuous shearlets, which are compactly supported in the time \cite{kutyniok:edges_compactly} or frequency domain \cite{grohs:resolution,labate:detection_continuous,kutyniok:resolution}.
+To deal with these types of singularities, along with many other constructions, the theory of the continuous shearlet transform was developed \cite{dahlke:space,guo:construction,kutyniok:book} and defined as the mapping